docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 =======================  ======================================================================================
 ``bounds``               Optional.
 The control's position and size.
 ``items``                Optional.
 An array of strings for the text of each top-level
                          list item.
-A :ref:`ListItem` object is created for each item.
+A :ref:`listitem` object is created for each item.
 An item with the type node can contain child items.
 Supply this argument, or the ``items`` property in ``creation_properties``, not both.
 ``creation_properties``  Optional.
 An object that contains any of the following properties:
                            - ``name``: A unique name for the control.
                            - ``items``: An array of strings for the text of each top-level list item.
-A :ref:`ListItem` object is created for each item.
+A :ref:`listitem` object is created for each item.
 An item with the type ``node``` can contain child items.
 Supply this property, or the ``items`` argument, not both.
 This form is most useful for elements defined using :ref:`Resource-specifications`.